 [edit]Most temples open from 6AM to sunset and close between noon and 2PM.

-• 1 Mahabodhi Temple (Maha Bodhi Maha Vihara), +91 631 220 0735.
+- 1 Mahabodhi Temple (Maha Bodhi Maha Vihara), ☏ +91 631 220 0735.
 5AM-9PM.
 The site where Gautama Buddha attained enlightenment.
 This complex is large and contains a number of major attractions within it.
 One common way of visiting the statue is to "walk in the steps" of the Buddha.
 It is said that, after attaining enlightenment, the Buddha spent seven weeks in what is now Mahabodhi temple meditating on the nature of what he had discovered.
 There are several spots in the temple that relate to this tradition.
 Since the bombing incident in 2013, the temple has been under enhanced security.
 No laptop, mobile phone, or camera are allowed into the temple ground.
 The temple is open from 6AM to 9PM.
 There is no dress code, though visitors are expected to act in a way that respects the sacred nature of the site and expresses courtesy to others.
 See: Buddhism Free, photo camera ₹100, video camera ₹300.
-Mahabodhi Temple (Q4513) on Wikidata Mahabodhi Temple on Wikipedia

 Do

-Bodh Gaya is essentially a pilgrimage destination for Buddhists and all of its main attractions are related to this.
-The subsidiary tourist industry that has grown up around it (shopping, eating, and accommodation) is not really the main attraction.
-However, there are a number of shops in the main town that specialize in cheap souvenirs that are specific to Bodh Gaya, which may be of interest to some pilgrims.
+[edit]Bodh Gaya is foremost a pilgrimage destination for Buddhists, and nearly all of its main attractions reflect this spiritual focus.
+While a secondary tourist industry has developed—offering shopping, dining, and accommodation — these are not the primary draw.
+That said, several shops in the main town sell inexpensive souvenirs unique to Bodh Gaya, which may interest some pilgrims.

-The main activity for pilgrims is to circumambulate the stupa and to practice meditation under the bodhi tree.
-Non-Buddhists may just savour the peaceful and refined atmosphere in and around the stupa.
-The lighting that was installed in 2020 has brought an especially warm and serene ambience to the main site, making the evening a good time to time to walk around the stupa or to just sit quietly under the tree.
+The central activities for pilgrims include circumambulating the stupa and meditating beneath the Bodhi Tree.
+Non-Buddhist visitors may simply enjoy the peaceful, contemplative atmosphere that surrounds the site.
+The lighting installed in 2020 has added a particularly warm and serene quality to the area, making the evening an especially beautiful time to walk around the stupa or sit quietly under the tree.

-• Kagyu Monlam Chenmo.
-In late December and early January (it corresponds to the fourth through eleventh days of the first month on the Tibetan calendar), a large prayer festival (Monlam) takes place.
+- Kagyu Monlam Chenmo.
+In January/February (it corresponds to the fourth through eleventh days of the first month on the Tibetan calendar), a large prayer festival (Monlam) takes place.

-• Siddhartha Festival.
+- Siddhartha Festival and Khyentse Monlam.
 A bi-annual event held in October or November, The festival aims to celebrate the life and teachings of the Buddha.
 Conducted under the auspices of Dzongsar Khyentse Rinpoche.

 Learn